-Most people or organizations won’t invest in a secure IoT infrastructure because they find it too time-consuming or too expensive.
+Most people or organizations won’t invest in a secure IoT infrastructure because they find it too time-consuming or expensive.
 This has to change.
 Otherwise, corporations will face massive financial losses through an attack.

 Data is the most valuable asset any corporation can have.
-A data-breach means a loss of millions of dollars.
+A data breach means a loss of millions of dollars.
 Investing in a secure IoT setup wouldn’t be as costly as a massive data breach.

 19. Machine Phishing

 Machine phishing will become a significant concern in the coming years.
-Hackers will infiltrate IoT devices and networks to send fake signals that will cause the owners to take actions which could damage the operational network.
+Hackers will infiltrate IoT devices and networks to send fake signals that will cause the owners to take actions that could damage the operational network.

-Attackers, for example, could have a manufacturing plant report it’s working on half capacity (while it’s working on 100%) and the plant operator will try to increase further the load which can be devastating for the plant.
+Attackers, for example, could have a manufacturing plant report it’s working on half capacity (while it’s working on 100%), and the plant operator will try to increase further the load, which can be devastating for the plant.